alterNERDtive/VoiceAttack-profiles/docs/configuration/RatAttack.md

 ## Getting Case Data From IRC

-You can setup your IRC client to pass incoming RATSIGNALS to VoiceAttack by calling the `RatAttack-cli.exe` helper tool with the RATSIGNAL as first argument and an optional boolean that triggers a TTS case announcement.
+You can setup your IRC client to pass incoming RATSIGNALS to VoiceAttack by calling the `RatAttack-cli.exe` helper tool with the RATSIGNAL as first argument and an optional boolean as second argument that triggers a TTS case announcement.
 You can find it under your VoiceAttack “Apps” folder, `\alterNERDtive\RatAttack-cli.exe`.

 This has two purposes:

 1. Announcing a new incoming case (if passing `true` as second argument).
-1. Storing case data and making it available to VoiceAttack, e.g. for copying the case’s system into the clipboard.
+1. Storing case data and making it available to VoiceAttack, e.g. for copying the client’s system into the clipboard.

 For my AdiIRC, it looks like this (obviously change the path, please):